Who was Ray Kroc?

 In a nutshell, if McDonald’s doesn’t transform their business into what it once was, the entire franchise industry will take a massive hit.
 Our credibility as an industry will be lost.

-Bluntly, those are pretty ugly headlines.
+Bluntly, those were pretty ugly headlines.

 A Movie!